LightouchDev/inspectProxy/README.md

 ### proxy.port

-The port that proxy using for listening.
+The port that proxy using for listening. only available after `listening` event emitted.

 ### proxy.decompress